 Undergraduate Admissions Requirements

-- $50 nonrefundable fee in the form of a check or money order payable to “Naropa University” or an online credit card payment.
+$25 nonrefundable application fee, in the form of an online credit card payment, or a check or money order payable to “Naropa University.”
 The applicant’s name must be clearly indicated on the check.

-- Official copy GED scores (if the applicant does not have a high school diploma).
-If the applicant received a GED but also took courses at a high school, the official transcript from that high school is also required (see #4).
+Official GED scores (if the applicant does not have a high school diploma).
+If the applicant received a GED but also took courses at a high school, the official transcript from that high school is also required.

-- Official college transcripts from every university attended, even if no credits were earned (must be sent directly to Naropa University or sent by applicant in an envelope sealed by the registrar).
+Official transcripts from every university attended, even if no credits were earned (must be sent directly to Naropa University or sent by applicant in an envelope sealed by the registrar).

 Naropa University is a member of the Common Application, and students may apply using the application found at www.commonapp.org.